Musings on Constructions of Optimal Latin Hypercube Designs with Flexible Sizes: Introduction

-An LHD with $n$ runs and $k$ factors is an $n \times k$ matrix with each column being a random permutation of $1, \ldots, n$.
-A space-filling LHD has its sampled region as scattered-out as possible and its unsampled region as minimal as possible, which considers the uniformity of all dimensions.
-Different criteria were proposed to measure designs' space-filling property, including the maximin and minimax distance criteria \cite{johnson1990minimax, morris1995exploratory}, the discrepancy criteria \cite{hickernell1998generalized, fang2002centered, fang2005design} and the entropy criterion \cite{fang2002centered}.
-Since there are as many as $(n!)^{k-1}$ candidate LHDs for a given design size, it is nearly impossible to find the space-filling one via enumeration when $n$ and $k$ are moderate or large.
-In the current literature, both the searching algorithms \cite{morris1995exploratory, leary2003optimal, joseph2008orthogonal, ba2015optimal, kenny2000algorithmic, jin2005efficient, liefvendahl2006study, grosso2009finding, chen2013optimizing} and algebraic constructions \cite{zhou2015space, xiao2017construction, wang2018optimal} are proposed to find space-filling LHDs.
+An LHD with $n$ runs and $k$ factors is represented by an $n \times k$ matrix in which each column is a permutation of integers $1, \ldots, n$.
+Throughout this paper, $n$ refers to the run size and $k$ refers to the factor size.
+Space-filling LHDs aim to distribute design points as uniformly as possible across the input domain, thereby reducing unsampled regions in all dimensions.
+Various criteria have been proposed to quantify this property, including maximin and minimax distance measures \citep{johnson1990minimax, morris1995exploratory}, different forms of discrepancy \citep{hickernell1998generalized, fang2002centered, fang2005design}, and entropy-based measures \citep{shewry1987maximum}.
+Because the number of possible LHDs increases exponentially as $(n!)^{k}$ for a given $n$ and $k$, an exhaustive enumeration is impractical for all design sizes.
+The current literature contains search algorithms \citep{morris1995exploratory, leary2003optimal, joseph2008orthogonal, ba2015optimal, kenny2000algorithmic, jin2005efficient, liefvendahl2006study, grosso2009finding, chen2013optimizing} and algebraic constructions \citep{zhou2015space, xiao2017construction, wang2018optimal} designed to produce space-filling LHDs.